allthingslinux/tux/docs/content/selfhost/install/baremetal.md

 ### Database and User Creation

-After installing PostgreSQL, you need to create a database and a user for Tux:
+After installing PostgreSQL, create a database and user for Tux:

 ```bash
 # Access PostgreSQL prompt